SAM: Self-supervised Learning of Pixel-wise Anatomical Embeddings in Radiological Images: Introduction

 In this work, we propose Self-supervised Anatomical eMbedding (SAM) to achieve these goals.
 We adopt the recent self-supervised contrastive learning~\cite{Wu2018instdis, Chen2020SimCLR, He2020MoCo} approach and propose a pixel-level contrastive learning framework to differentiate pixels of varying body parts.
 During training, we use data augmentation to create synthetic body part pairs and simulate appearance changes across different images.
 To cover both global and local information, we design a coarse-to-fine architecture with two-level embeddings.
 The global embedding is trained to distinguish every body part on a coarse scale, helping the local embedding to focus on a smaller region to differentiate with finer features.
 The selection of negative samples (in our case, dissimilar body parts) is a crucial step of contrastive learning.
 We design several strategies to carefully control the difficulty and diversity of the selected negative samples.
 Finally, during inference, embeddings can be matched efficiently using 2D or 3D convolutional operations.

 Due to its unsupervised and universal nature, SAM can be trained easily and applied to various tasks.
-First, a natural application is ``one-shot'' landmark detection with one labeled template image .
+A natural application is ``one-shot'' landmark detection with one labeled template image .
 We conduct such experiments on a chest CT dataset and two X-ray datasets (pelvis and hand)~\cite{Li2020landmark}.
-On the chest CT dataset, SAM outperforms widely-used deformable registration algorithms~\cite{Avants2008ANTS, heinrich2013mrf, Rueckert1999FFD} while being $>$200 times faster.
-On the X-ray datasets, our method with one labeled template outperforms the supervised HRNet~\cite{Sun2019HRNet} trained on 50 labeled images and a state-of-the-art graph convolutional network-based method~\cite{Li2020landmark} trained on five labeled images.
-Another application is lesion matching~\cite{Yan2018graph, Rafael2021matching}, which is an important clinical task for radiologists to longitudinally track disease progress.
-On 1,014 lesion pairs manually annotated in the DeepLesion~\cite{Yan2018DeepLesion, Yan2018graph} dataset, SAM outperforms previous supervised embedding-based algorithms~\cite{Yan2018graph, Yan2019Lesa} (91\% versus 82\% in accuracy).
-While these results across diverse datasets are encouraging, we emphasize that this is a small sampling of the potential uses of the SAM embeddings.
+On the chest CT dataset, SAM outperforms widely-used deformable registration algorithms~\cite{Avants2008ANTS, heinrich2013mrf, Rueckert1999FFD, Balakrishnan2019VoxelMorph} while only taking 0.23 seconds to infer an image.
+On the X-ray datasets, our method with one labeled template outperforms the supervised HRNet~\cite{Sun2019HRNet} trained on 50 labeled images .
+Another application is lesion matching~\cite{Yan2018graph, Rafael2021matching}.
+On 3,556 lesion pairs manually annotated in the DeepLesion dataset~\cite{Yan2018DeepLesion, Yan2018graph}, SAM outperforms previous supervised matching algorithms~\cite{Yan2018graph, Yan2019Lesa, Cai2021DLT} (91\% versus 82\% in accuracy).
+SAM can also be applied to improve unsupervised deformable image registration by providing corresponding points between images, semantic features, and losses.
+Our SAM-enhanced registration algorithm~\cite{Liu2021SAME} achieves superior accuracy compared to existing learning-based~\cite{Balakrishnan2019VoxelMorph} or optimization-based methods~\cite{Rueckert1999FFD, Avants2008ANTS, heinrich2013mrf}.

 Our major contributions are three-fold: {\bf 1)} The problem of universal anatomical embedding learning is tackled for the first time.
-We demonstrate that discriminative and robust embeddings can be learned in a self-supervised manner. {\bf 2)} A pixel-level contrastive learning framework is proposed with a coarse-to-fine architecture and customized negative sampling strategies .
-The proposed algorithm is easy to train and fast. {\bf 3)} The learned embeddings are used in various applications (landmark detection, lesion matching) on different image modalities (3D CT and 2D X-ray) of varying body parts (chest, hand, pelvis, etc.).
-Similar or superior performance is achieved compared to conventional registration or supervised algorithms.
+We demonstrate that discriminative and robust embeddings can be learned in a self-supervised manner. {\bf 2)} A pixel-level contrastive learning framework is proposed with a coarse-to-fine architecture and customized negative sampling strategies.
+The proposed algorithm is easy to train and fast. {\bf 3)} Most importantly, we show the learned embeddings are widely applicable in various applications (landmark detection, lesion matching, registration, etc.) on different image modalities (3D CT and 2D X-ray) of varying body parts (chest, hand, pelvis, etc.).
+Similar or superior performance is achieved compared to existing registration or supervised algorithms.